What employers should do

 Employers should ensure the following workers do not come to the workplace if:

 - Workers are ill, whether or not the illness has been confirmed as COVID-19.

-- Workers have travelled internationally.
+- Workers have travelled outside Canada.
 In these cases, they must remain away from the workplace for at least 14 days.